 She flipped it toward him.
-He snatched it from the air.
+He snatched it out of the air.
 “All yours,” she said.

 He tapped the head of the mic.
 Bom bom bom.
 “Excuse me!”
 Bom bom bom.
 “Hey, if you could all just—”

-Some kids laughed.
+Some of the kids laughed.
 Others reached for imaginary objects.

 “EY!” he yelled.
 “EY YO—LISTEN THE FUCK UP!”